NCEAS/eml/docs/eml-validation-refs.md

 unique `id` attribute on the element.
 Because this identifier is guaranteed to be unique within the EML document, any other location that wants to point at that content can do so using the `references` element, as shown in the example above.
-THese types of references can also be used in the `references` attribute of `annotation` elements, and in the `describes` element within the `additionalMetadata` element.
+These types of references can also be used in the `references` attribute of `annotation` elements, and in the `describes` element within the `additionalMetadata` element.